eonist/eonist.github.io/_posts/2017-04-03-Dispatch-group.md

 ### DispatchGroup:
 Dispatch groups must enter and leave inside async calls on the bg thread. and must have the same amount of enter and leaves.
 I suppose one could pass dispatch group refs as a variable and use it in a nested scenario.
-But DispatchGroups seems to work best when wanting to do many async tasks on bg thread at the same time and have one onComplete for when all tasks complete.
+But DispatchGroups seems to work best when wanting to do many async tasks on background thread at the same time and have one onComplete for when all tasks complete.

 ```swift